 2.5 Data Gathering Procedure

 The survey questionnaire was determined to be the most appropriate data-gathering instrument for this descriptive research study and was revised under the advisor's guidance.
-Respondents completed the survey voluntarily face-to-face or via Google Forms, with strict assurances of privacy and confidentiality, after which the returned questionnaires were collected and organized for analysis.
+Respondents completed the survey voluntarily, face-to-face or via Google Forms, with strict assurances of privacy and confidentiality, after which the returned questionnaires were collected and organized for analysis.

 2.6.
-Statistical Treatment of Data
+Data Analysis

 To interpret the findings, weighted mean and ranking were utilized to assess the teachers' perceptions across the core variables, while Pearson’s r correlation coefficient was applied to measure the relationships among professional development, perceived readiness, and instructional practices.

 3. results and discussion

+3.1 Inclusive Education Teachers’ Views of Professional Development

+3.1.1 Content and Relevance of Professional Development

 Table 1.
-Professional Development of Inclusive Education Teachers at Muntinlupa National High School – Senior High School as to Content and Relevance
+Indicators and means of Content and Relevance of Professional Development